jamesmehorter/device-theme-switcher/readme.txt

 Template tags can be used in any theme or plugin file.
 Shortcodes can be used in the content of any post, page, or custom-post-type.

-`//Display a link to 'View Full Website'
+`//Template Tag - Display a link to 'View Full Website'
 <?php link_to_full_website($link_text = "View Full Website", $css_classes = array(), $echo = true) ?>

-[link_to_full_website link_text="View Full Website" css_classes="blue-text, alignleft"]
+//Shortcode - Display a link to 'View Full Website' [link_to_full_website link_text="View Full Website" css_classes="blue-text, alignleft"]

-//Display a link to 'Return to Mobile Website'
+//Template Tag - Display a link to 'Return to Mobile Website'
 <?php link_back_to_device($link_text = "Return to Mobile Website", $css_classes = array(), $echo = true) ?>

-[link_back_to_device link_text="Return to Mobile Website" css_classes="red-text, alignright"]`
+//Shortcode -  - Display a link to 'Return to Mobile Website' [link_back_to_device link_text="Return to Mobile Website" css_classes="red-text, alignright"]`

 The anchor tags that output both have a CSS class: 'dts-link'.
 The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile'.
 This CSS can be used anywhere in your theme or style.css file.